yliess86/PhDThesis/thesis.md

 ![StencilTorch [+wgangp]{.full} architecture schematic.](./figures/core_st_architecture.svg){#fig:core_st_architecture}

 The model architecture of StencilTorch is similar to PaintsTorch [@hati_2019] at the exception that the cycle consistency lineart generator is removed and replaced by a guide network (see @fig:core_st_architecture).
-As we reformulate the task of automatic colorization as in-painting, we found the this second generator is not required and does not bring additional value to StencilTorch.
+As we reformulate the task of automatic colorization as in-painting, we found that this second generator is not required and does not bring additional value to StencilTorch.

 We however introduce a secondary network which is a copy of the +wgangp decoder section of the generator inspired by previous work from Zhang et al. [@zhang_ji_2017].
 This secondary network is activated during training only and is trained to reconstruct the simplified illustration using the latent code provided by the encoder section of the generator.
 By introducing this network to StencilTorch we aim at helping the rest of the generator to produce disantangled inner representations and thus improved the final output colored illustration.